Genralhimanshu/EVMSolidity/README.md

 # MyToken

-MyToken is an Ethereum  mytoken contract that allows the contract owner to mint tokens to a provided address, and users to burn and transfer tokens.
+MyToken is an Ethereum  paltoken contract that allows the contract owner to mint tokens to a provided address, and users to burn and transfer tokens.

 # Features